deadlytaco86/Modrinth-Auto/README.md

 \
 If you choose to create an executable:\
 download all needed libraries as well as pyinstaller\
 You can use the provided .spec file.
-It is already configured so all you have to do is run the pyinstaller command: pyinstaller "Modrinth Auto.spec"\
+It is already configured so all you have to do is run the pyinstaller command:\
+-> pyinstaller "Modrinth Auto.spec"\
 note that the json file has to be in the same folder as the script.\
 \
 If you want to download the executable directly:\